Achaphang/infinitystudios/readme.md

 ## Running

-Once the executable is fetched/ downloaded all the user will need to do is double click the file for the game to launch.
+The executable and supporting files will be accessible via google drive with the following link: https://drive.google.com/open?id=1IYAfpubsx-b95GajfVfFMKD239Fo_-6Z .
+You will then need to download the folder, unzip it, and locate the executable.
+Once located you can double click the executable in order to launch the game.

 Following launching the game you will be prompted with the option of selecting Virtual Reality or 3D, choose according to your current systems setup.